Last updated

 When is the right time to move away from Excel to a CRM?

-With its low cost, transitioning from Excel as a small business can feel daunting.
-However, a CRM might be exactly what you need once you start realizing how much time your daily tasks consume.
+With its low cost, transitioning from Excel as a sales team can feel daunting.
+However, a CRM might be exactly what you need once you start realizing how much time your daily tasks consume, especially for sales teams of 20-50 people who are managing larger volumes of leads and prospects.

 You'll know it's the right time to move away from Excel when you notice: